Who is David Friedman? 3 things to know about the ambassador to Israel

 He said he would live in Jerusalem before Trump moved the embassy

-Even before the U.S. embassy officially moved from Tel Aviv to Jerusalem, Friedman planned to live and work from Jerusalem, according to Haaretz.
+Even before the U.S. Embassy officially moved from Tel Aviv to Jerusalem, Friedman planned to live and work from Jerusalem, according to Haaretz.

 Zionist Organization of America President Morton Klein told the Israeli newspaper Friedman already had an apartment in Jerusalem.